-The Montessori Method focuses on allowing a child to learn in a hands-on setting, which is designed to cater to each child’s individual needs and unique personality.
+The Montessori Method focuses on providing a child with the opportunity to learn in a hands-on setting, which is designed to cater to each child’s individual needs and unique personality.
 Children are introduced to many new themes and concepts in the prepared environments of our classrooms.
 These themes spur their curiosity and excitement, and motivate them to work with materials independently.
 They develop scientific and critical thinking skills working with the Montessori materials.
 They discover learning through interaction with each other and develop character, good manners and courteous behavior.
-In our school’s safe environment, with a high teacher to student ratio, our children are nurtured to grow socially, emotionally and intellectually.
+In our school’s safe environment, with a low student to teacher ratio, our children are nurtured to grow socially, emotionally and intellectually.

 Our classrooms and curriculum are designed to enhance the senses of our children.
 We work with them in the areas of Practical Life, Sensorial, Language, Math, Cultural, Science and Motor Skills.
 The Montessori Method aims to open children’s minds towards academic development and helps them reach their highest level of potential as individuals.